craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Aug 05 24.md

 These questions and more wrack the minds of our heroes as we return to them upon the ledge.

 ### What does the World Know?
+Web Spun Employees;
+	- Hobart Youngkeeper, Warehouse Manager
+	- Val Dalm, Plot Foreman
+	- Edgars Banchi, Carriage Driver

 WSS has canned the party, and the 35th Plot has been requisitioned by the DWD, and the Mountain Trooper Corps have begun to cordon and investigate.

-Trooper Borehan is present and knowledgeable about the Underdark breaches within Mountainhall, and the .
+Trooper Borehan is present and knowledgeable about the Underdark breaches within Mountainhall, and the possibility of connections towards [[The Old|Minyostalma]], and maybe [[Limbo]].

+Eve's mother, Kaymin "Kay" Laush, has received and replied to Eve's letter;
+	"Eve,
+	I'm glad to hear from you.
+Your siblings are well, as is your Father.
+	Regarding the Duche, I trust him as far as I can throw him.
+He is an a'Alden - he is minor, but a noble none the less.
+If he does not get what he wants from you, I am sure that he would make attempts to take it.
+I worked under him while I was still a CPK in [[Bandeer]].
+He had goals of becoming more than a pencil-pusher, and now he is.
+I could not imagine that you would complete his requests and he would grant you the full honor "

 ### What happened?